 Applying to join the Emergency Responder scheme

 We are currently reviewing the recruitment processes for the Emergency Responder scheme and therefore are not accepting applications at this time.
-Recruitment to the scheme will not recommence until later in 2021.
+Recruitment to the scheme will not recommence until early 2022.

 When we recommence recruitment to the scheme, applications will be considered from anyone who meets all of the following criteria: